 Dr. Putu Liza Kusuma Mustika (Icha) is the coordinator of Whale Stranding Indonesia and its web designer.
 She is a cetologist (whale and dolphin scientist) specialised in marine mammal tourism, Marine Mammal Protected Areas (MMPAs), stranding issue, bycatch and general conservation and management issues of whales and dolphins in developing countries.
 Icha is a a seasoned trainer for the national marine mammal stranding network.
 She handles the Twitter account of Whale Stranding Indonesia.
 Icha is a founder of the CETASI.
-Currently living in Townsville (Australia) with occasional travels to Indonesia, Icha obtained her PhD from the James Cook University in Australia, where she is now an adjunct researcher and casual academician.
+Currently living in Townsville (Australia) with occasional travels to Indonesia, Icha obtained her PhD from the James Cook University in Australia, where she is now an adjunct researcher and a part time lecturer.
 Click here for her blog and here for her ORCID page.

-Starting in February 2018, Offal Prinanda is our new database volunteer who regularly updates stranding events, training workshops and other news to our Facebook page.
+Starting in February 2018, Offal Prinanda is our database volunteer who regularly updates stranding events, training workshops and other news to our Facebook page.
 Offal also assists Yanti and Icha in managing the offline data catalog (Icha and Yanti are still the PIC for online data-entry).
 An avid diver, Offal received his Bachelor-degree student from the Diponegoro University in Semarang.
 Offal is now the primary data entry officer for WSI, assisting Icha in making sure that the database keeps the most recent records.

 Adityo Setiawan (Adit) is our database manager of the stranding database, particularly focusing on training and management.
 Adit also assists the communication and tactical development of the national stranding network.
 Having worked in eastern Indonesia for several years, Adit is a natural spotter of whales and dolphins.
 In 2013, he completed his Masters degree on natural resource management from James Cook University in Australia.
 In addition to improving his stranding management skills, Adit's main focus is now on the design and management of Marine Mammal Protected Areas.
 Adit is also a founder of the CETASI.

-Meet our overseas freelance colleagues
+Meet our past overseas freelance colleagues

 Stefan Baier: "Anyone who dares to stand up and goes for what they believe in, who chases down their dream, those are the people I most admire.
 My passion is to work with people, be independent and to work in expressive media."
 Stefan has been with the Whale Stranding Indonesia since its conception in January 2013.
 He built the database from scratch and helped his fellow Indonesians raised the website profile in cyberspace and in the real world.
 Stefan is also the founder of Streamline Studios, a booming video game company based in Kuala Lumpur, Malaysia.
 Check his website, it's awesome!